idonovo/Crypto-Tools/README.md

 # Crypto-Tools
 web service for cryptographic operations based on python cryptography and flask web server.

+Dependencies: Python 3.7 , flask and cryptography packages.

-THe user can download the requsted operation output file.
+The user can download the requsted operation output file.

 The app includes the following tools: